 CERT C++ Secure Coding Standard[6]

-CERT C guidelines[37]: DCL07-C, DCL11-C, DCL35-C, EXP05-C and EXP32-C
+CERT C Secure Coding Standard [37]: DCL07-C, DCL11-C, DCL35-C, EXP05-C and EXP32-C

 Ada Quality and Style Guide[1]: 3.4

 Mechanism of failure

 The type of a data object informs the compiler how values are represented, and which operations are available.
 The “type system” of a language is the set of rules used by the language to structure and organize its collection of types.
 Any attempt to manipulate data objects with inappropriate operations is a type error.
 A program is said to be type safe (or type secure) if it can be demonstrated that it has no type errors.